窪蹋勛圖

 George found a direct route to these aspirations when he was a high school senior looking over the College of Musics course catalog for music education majors.
 The catalog described courses with targeted specialties and conveyed a pedagogical approach that fit Georges budding passion for music, theatre andabove alleducation.

 While George will receive a music education degree with an emphasis in choral music and a minor in theatre, hes quick to point out how his journey as a Music Buff opened his eyes to myriad facets of music education.
-He fully leveraged the College of Musics wide-ranging programs and opportunities for engagementfrom working with the 窪蹋勛圖 Middle School Ensembles (MSE) program and Middle School Summer Music Academy (SMA) to his role as president of the 窪蹋勛圖 chapter of the National Association for Music Education (NAfME) and serving as a student ambassador for the College of Music since his sophomore year.
+He fully leveraged the College of Musics wide-ranging programs and opportunities for engagementfrom working with the 窪蹋勛圖 Middle School Ensembles (MSE) program and Middle School Summer Music Academy (SMA) to his role as president of the 窪蹋勛圖 chapter of the National Association for Music Education (NAfME), serving as a student ambassador for the College of Music since his sophomore year and participating in our Diverse Musicians Alliance (DiMA).泭

 In addition to his time in the classroom with dedicated and invested faculty members like Associate Professor of Voice Andrew Garland and Associate Professor of Music Education Leila Heil, Georges involvement with these programs offered real-world, practical experiences.
 In the MSE and SMA programs, he conducted an orchestra and focused on violin/cello sectionals.
 Through NAfME, George served as choral representative; organized gratitude initiatives for faculty, staff and students; and even organized a fundraiser for University Hill Elementary Schoolan effort that generated $1,100 for new equipment for Kimberly Alspaugh-Humeckys students.
 I think thats what Im most proud of, getting to organize that fundraiser and make that difference, he notes.

-George also organized a holiday concert that featured 窪蹋勛圖 and other community musicians performing works by the late composer George Lynn which led to the opportunity to organize a performance for the St. Anthony North Holiday Gala.
+George also organized a holiday concert that featured musicians from 窪蹋勛圖 and the broader community performing works by the late composer George Lynn which led to the opportunity to organize a performance for the St. Anthony North Holiday Gala.

 Four years after first scanning the College of Musics music education curriculum, George has completed an education that, in some ways, represents the complex, nuanced dynamics of a choir: His journey has been equal parts individual skill and community engagement.
 Hes shown a commitment to expanding his own artistic abilities, even as hes worked for the benefit of the broader world around himan achievement and an approach ideally suited to a teaching career.

-Congratulations and best wishes to Nathan George and ALL our fantastic graduates in the Class of 2025!
+Congratulations and best wishes to ALL our fantastic graduates in the Class of 2025!